The world’s woods are being razed. And they are being knocked down at a rapid pace.

 The Guiana Highlands to the north, the Brazilian central plateau to the south, the Atlantic Ocean to the east, and Andes Mountains to the west define this territory, shrouding around 40% of Brazil’s comprehensive surface area.

 The Amazon rainforest embraces nine nations, with Brazil accounting for roughly 60% of its area.
-The Amazon contains half of the planet’s surviving rain rainforests, as per World Wildlife Fund.
+According to World Wildlife Fund, the Amazon contains half of the surviving rainforests.

 Fun fact- the Amazon rainforest could have been the planet’s seventh-largest country by surface area if it were a nation.

-Amazonia is the globe’s central river basin, with a rainforest that runs from the Atlantic Ocean in the east to the Andes’ forest canopy in the west.
+Amazonia is the globe’s central river basin, with a rainforest that runs from the Atlantic Ocean east to the Andes’ forest canopy west.

-From a 200-mile front along the Atlantic to a 1,200-mile dense grid where the plains intersect the Andean mountains, the forest spreads out magnificently.
+The forest spreads out magnificently from a 200-mile front along the Atlantic to a 1,200-mile dense grid where the plains intersect the Andean mountains.

 The Amazon rainforest is the planet’s most affluent and diverse natural storehouse, with millions of creatures, vegetation, birds, and other animals, many of which are still unknown to humankind.